johannes-jansson/projects/_posts/2018-07-21-hand-wiring-lets-split.markdown

 ![pinout for pro
 micro](https://i.redditmedia.com/KyKu8OGG3h3GNG6bKOMu9kmkoYGFlo5JMTArc8mCMq8.png?w=320&s=7d4921d16d6a3ddd187d39905268ea90)

-So I wrote down that the first row was wired to pin 10 on the pro micro, I looked up that this pin is marked PB6 in the picture above, so I typed `B6` in the code.
-Simple as that.
+So when I was soldering I wrote down that the first row was wired to pin `10` on the pro micro, I looked up the pin, found that it's marked `PB6` in the picture above, so I typed `B6` in the code.
+Rinse and repeat, simple as that.

 That's it!
 Good luck with your hand wiring project, and hit me up on Reddit (/u/johananasen) or